oscarotero/oscarotero.gal/en/index.md

 ### Code

 I love to write HTML/CSS and build or experiment with very under-engineering solutions.
-I'm also a firmin advocate of the open source and maintainer of several projects like:
+I'm also a strong advocate of open source and maintainer of several projects like:

 - [Lume](https://lume.land), a static site generator for Deno.